Socialist Fundamentals Series

 - Readings:

-- Socialism, communism, materialism, idealism, mode of production, class.
+- Socialism, communism, materialism, idealism, mode of production, class

-Session 3: Class and Class Struggle
+Session 3: Class and Labor Struggle

 - Readings:

-- Themes and Key Concepts/topics:
+- Themes and key concepts / topics:

-Part 2: Developing a Socialist Analysis (Sessions 4-9)
+Part 2: Developing a Socialist Analysis (Sessions 4-10)

 Session 4: Social Reproduction and Socialist Feminism